Principles of Building AI Agents

 Key Insights

-- Operational discipline: Version prompts and tools, capture inputs/outputs, and prefer deterministic tool contracts to keep behaviour testable.
+- Operational hygiene: Version prompts and tools, capture inputs/outputs, and prefer deterministic tool contracts to keep behaviour testable-solid advice, but not novel.